What can I do with a Linguistics degree?

 Linguistic knowledge and skills are an asset in many jobs.
 Some jobs require additional training or skills, so discuss your career plans with our graduate or undergraduate advisors.

 - Teaching English as a second language (TESOL, TESL, TEFL, ESL), either in the U.S. or abroad.

 - Foreign language teaching.
 For bilinguals, studying linguistics builds the understanding of language structure needed for language teaching, including bilingual education.

 - Computational linguistics: create computer systems that deal with human language, such as voice recognition systems, search engines, or translation software.

 - Translation / interpreting.
 Linguists study structural and stylistic differences between languages, which is helpful in developing translation skills.

 - Creating language resources: language textbooks, videos, dictionaries, and tests.

 - Corporate language consulting.
 Language consultant groups offer businesses services such as translation, transcription, editing, language training, and cultural awareness training.
 A few examples: DSi, World Language Consultants, ALC.

 - Government and national security work.
 The FBI, CIA, NSA, and State Department hire speakers of strategically important languages, as well as computational linguists.
 So do defense contractors such as SAIC, MEP, L-3, Booz Allen, etc.

 - Peace Corps.
 Some universities count Peace Corps service towards a Masters’ degree in Linguistics or TESOL.
 Peace Corps volunteers often build language skills, which can lead to a career as a language specialist.
-Three of our faculty (Dr.s Fender, Kumpf and Lord) have Peace Corps experience.
+Two of our faculty (Dr.s Fender and Lord) are returned Peace Corps volunteers.

 - Law.
 Linguistics is an excellent preparation for law school.
 Legal cases often turn on the exact interpretation of language in statutes or contracts.
 Forensic linguists analyze language in crime cases (for example, anonymous communications).